MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 ### Install Windows 10 Enterprise

-On another new virtual machine with no software installed, install Windows Windows 10 Enterprise to make a computer *“PRIVWKSTN”*.
+On another new virtual machine with no software installed, install Windows 10 Enterprise to make a computer *“PRIVWKSTN”*.

 1. Use Express settings during installation.